Scott Turow

-Scott Frederick Turow (born April 12, 1949) is an American author and lawyer.
-Turow has written 13 fiction and three nonfiction books, which have been translated into more than 40 languages and sold more than 30 million copies.
+Scott Frederick Turow (born April 12, 1949) is an American writer and lawyer.
+Turow worked as a lawyer for a decade before writing full-time, and has written 13 fiction and three nonfiction books, which have been translated into more than 40 languages and sold more than 30 million copies.
 Turow’s novels are set primarily among the legal community in the fictional Kindle County.
 Films have been based on several of his books.

 Life and career

-Turow was born in Chicago, to a family of Russian Jewish descent.
-He attended New Trier High School and graduated from Amherst College in 1970, as a brother of the Alpha Delta Phi Literary Society.
-He received an Edith Mirrielees Fellowship to Stanford University’s Creative Writing Center, which he attended from 1970 to 1972.
+Scott Frederick Turow was born on April 12, 1949, in Chicago to a family of Belarusian Jewish descent.
+His father was an MD, but it is his mother, Rita, whom he credits as having served as his "beacon" and having shaped him with her "love, support, and boundless faith in me."
+In contrast, his father wanted him to become a medical doctor.
+After Presumed Innocent became successful, his father told him, "I still think you could have gone to medical school."
+Turow was initially raised in the Chicago neighborhood of West Rogers Park before moving with his family to the suburb of Winnetka at age 13.
+He attended New Trier High School in Winnetka and graduated from Amherst College in 1970 as a brother of the Alpha Delta Phi Literary Society.
+He received an Edith Mirrielees Fellowship to Stanford University's Creative Writing Center, which he attended from 1970 to 1972.

 Turow later became a Jones Lecturer at Stanford, serving until 1975, when he entered Harvard Law School.
+Turow became interested in law while writing a novel about a rent strike, in part because studying law helped him cope with the emotional abuse he received from his father as a child.
 In 1977, Turow wrote One L, a book about his first year at law school.
 After earning his Juris Doctor (J.D.) degree cum laude in 1978, Turow became an Assistant U.S. Attorney in Chicago, serving in that position until 1986.
-There, he prosecuted several high-profile corruption cases, including the tax fraud case of state Attorney General, William Scott.
+There, he prosecuted several high-profile corruption cases, including the tax fraud case of state Attorney General William Scott.
 Turow was also lead counsel in Operation Greylord, the federal prosecution of judicial corruption cases in Illinois.

 After leaving the U.S. Attorney's Office, Turow became a novelist and wrote the legal thrillers Presumed Innocent (1987), The Burden of Proof (1990), Pleading Guilty (1993), and Personal Injuries, which Time magazine named as the Best Fiction Novel of 1999.
 All four books became bestsellers, and Turow won multiple literary awards, most notably the Silver Dagger Award of the British Crime Writers' Association.